How To Play Texas Hold'em Poker 2024

 • Fold: throw the hand away

-If the player decides to fold, he or she exits the game and is no longer eligible to win the current hand.
+If the player decides to fold, they exit the game and are no longer eligible to win the current hand.
 The maximum amount a player can increase depends on the game being played.

 A rise in fixed-limit hold'em (or simply "limit hold'em") is always exactly twice the big blind.
 Pot-limit hold'em (which is played much less frequently than the other versions) allows players to bet anything from the large blind (the smallest bet allowed) up to the total amount in the current pot.